AutismCare Nepal Society

 Project Objectives

-To evaluate the implementation and effectiveness of integrated detection and intervention care pathway for neurodevelopmental disability and Autism Spectrum Disorder (ASD) in South Asia with Nepal as a key implementation site.
+To evaluate the implementation and effectiveness of integrated detection and intervention care pathway for neurodevelopmental disability and autism in South Asia with Nepal as a key implementation site

 2. Specific Objectives

-• To implement the stepped detection pathway which uses a screening questionnaire aimed to pick up a broad range of Neurodevelopmental Disorders (NDDs).
+• To implement the stepped detection pathway which uses a screening questionnaire aimed to pick up a broad range of Neurodevelopmental Disabilities (NDDs).

 • To administer a questionnaire to all children to rule out autism risk.